 Expert advisor: Joseph Powers.
 Dr. Joseph E. Powers currently serves as a professor of Stock Assessment in the School of the Coast and Environment, Louisiana State University.
 Previously Dr Powers served as Senior Stock Assessment Scientist of the Southeast Fisheries Science Centre conducting research on the implementation of science-based management policies for the nation's and world's fisheries.
-He has had extensive experience in conducting population dynamics studies, scientific stock assessments, in communicating results to constituents and managers, and serving as a fisheries manager.
-He has been the lead US scientist conducting stock assessments for Atlantic tuna and billfish species including bluefin tuna, swordfish, albacore and marlins for the International Commission for the conservation of Atlantic Tunas (ICCAT).
+He has had extensive experience in conducting population dynamics studies, scientific stock assessments, in communicating results to constituents and managers, analyzing policy implications for regional, national and international fisheries and serving as a fisheries manager.
+Specifically, he has served as the Southeast Regional Administrator for the National Marine Fisheries Service, i.e. the senior fisheries manager in the southeast United States interacting with nine coastal states and the US Caribbean in developing and implementing the region's Fishery Management Plans.
+He has, also, been the lead US scientist conducting stock assessments for Atlantic tuna and billfish species including bluefin tuna, swordfish, albacore and marlins for the International Commission for the Conservation of Atlantic Tunas (ICCAT) and provided policy advice to the US delegation for some 20 years.
 Additionally, Dr. Powers served as the Chairman of the Scientific Committee of ICCAT (1998-2002) coordinating international research efforts and providing the scientific advice for management to a Commission involving more than 30 nations.
 Dr. Powers' research interests continue to be the modelling of robust sustainable management procedures, integrating ecosystem factors into stock assessments, risk analysis in decision-making and the role of scientific investigations in fisheries management policy.